keldaanCommunity/pokemonAutoChess/README.md

 Game runs locally on port [http://localhost:9000/](http://localhost:9000/)

+### Administration rights

+You might want to have full access right on your local version.
+To do so, you can set your role to `ADMIN` by editing your player rights in the `usermetadatas` table.

 # Extensions

 With VS Code, use Prettier, Eslint, Inlang.

 # Development

 - Everytime you make a change for the player, add an entry in the changelog (`changelog` folder)
 - To add a new pokemon, you'll need a TexturePacker license key

+## Internationalisation

+- In VSCode, use the inlang (i18n) extension
+- Bind the Inlang: Extract Message on a keyboard touch, for example (²)
+- Select the string you want to translate.
+Press ², a prompt will ask the id you want for this string.
+It'll add the corresponding entry in the english translation file.
+- Once you are finished, you can run npm run translate to machine translate the missing translations

+Please note that we only support the english language.
+Other languages are managed by the community.